Editor’s Note: This post has been updated with more content and better links to better serve the interests of our audience 🙂

-Let’s face it, Google Keyword Planner gives you a good place to begin your path to PPC keyword research greatness.
+Let’s face it, the Google Keyword Planner gives you a good place to begin your path to keyword research greatness.
 But what’s so important about it anyways?

 Laying down a good keyword foundation can be the distinguishing factor between building successful Search Network campaigns, and the crushing agony of defeat.

-Among all the various keyword research tools, Google’s Keyword Planner can help give you some structure in planning your AdWords strategy.
+Among all the various keyword research tools, Google’s Keyword Planner can help give you some structure in planning your Google Ads strategy.
 Once laying down this foundation, you can continue to expand into the skies with traffic forecasts, historical statistics, and keyword bidding features.

 One must keep in mind that although Keyword Planner provides some great keyword ideas, campaign performance and ultimate success depends on a variety of influential components such as budget, bid implementation, the product itself, and even customer behavior in the industry.